brimcg/visor/README.md

 #### Instructions

-- [Threading](LoopThread/ThreadInstructions.md) of band for cinch or slim cord designs.
+- [Threading](LoopThread/ThreadInstructions.md) of band for H2, slim cord and older cinch designs.
 Tip:  The band or cord should be approximately 18" (46cm).
 - Making shields for [three-hole design](3HoleShieldInstructions.md)
 - Making top [brow shields](BrowShieldInstructions.md) for three-hole design
 - Making shields for four-hole design using [cut template](PrusaFaceShieldHolesRC2.pdf)